EVerest/EVerest/docs/general/03_quick_start_guide.rst

 Needed Packages
 ===============
 You will need Python, Jinja2, PyYAML, a compiler and some more system libraries set up.
-See the detailed page for
-:ref:`setting up your development environment <preparedevenv_main>` to see some examples for operating systems.
+If not already done, see the detailed page for :ref:`setting up your development environment <preparedevenv_main>`.

-After having created your environment, return back here, where we will go on with downloading and installing EVerest.
+After having created your environment, we can go on downloading and installing EVerest.

 .. _quickstartguide_download_install: